mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 thereby supporting regulatory compliance and operational efficiency.
 These claims are defined for both CBOR Web Tokens (CWTs) [RFC8392] and JSON Web Tokens (JWTs) [RFC7519].

+These claims are informed by the following documents, among others:
+ACE Automated Broker Interface (ABI) CBP and Trade Automated Interface Requirements (CATAIR) [CATAIR], Integrated Track and Trace for Multi-Modal Transportation [TrackTrace], and
+Traceability Vocabulary v1.0: A vocabulary for traceability in supply chains [TraceabilityVocab].

 # Conventions and Definitions